compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/day-02/2021-09-22-daniel-walther-genome-resources-notes.md

 ### Reference _and_ genome variant resource(s)
 [IGSR](https://www.internationalgenome.org/): The International Genome Sample Resource - "Supporting open human variation data".
-I found on page outside of the lecture, on the course website.
+I found one page outside of the lecture, on the course website.
 At first glance, it appears to cover both reference genome and genomve variant data

 ### _Reference_ genome resources
-(?)
 These resources collect reference genomes, i.e. genomes to be used as reference sequences when working with genomic data in general.
-E.g. genomes of healthy to-be-mothers.
+E.g. representative genomes of wild organisms found in nature.

 #### The [UCSC Genome Browser](https://genome.ucsc.edu/) (lecture)
 This resource originated from the Human Genome Project (based in Santa Cruz (CA)).